Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Introduction

 The purpose of this paper is to study these transverse versions and their relationship to Sasaki geometry.
 It is well known \cite{KoSp60} that there are obstructions, namely the Hodge numbers $h^{0,2}$, for deformations of projective algebraic structures to remain projective algebraic.
 The point is that the transverse K\"ahler structure of a Sasakian structure is algebraic in an appropriate sense, cf. Section 7.5 of \cite{BG05}.
 A Sasakian structure $\cals$ is said to be $\cals$-stable (or $\cals$-rigid) if every sufficiently small transverse K\"ahlerian deformation of $\cals$ remains Sasakian.
 So an important question is

 \begin{question} Which Sasakian structures are $\cals$-stable and which are $\cals$-unstable? \end{question}

 It was recently shown by Nozawa \cite{Noz14} that Sasaki nilmanifolds of dimension at least 5 are $\cals$-unstable, that is, their transverse K\"ahler deformations become non-algebraic.
 This is done by deforming the transverse K\"ahler flow on a Sasaki nilmanifold, i.e on the total space of an $S^1$ bundle over an Abelian variety of complex dimension at least two.
 These nilmanifolds are discussed briefly in Section \ref{trivialhol}.
-Recent work of Goertsches, Nozawa, and T\"oben \cite{GoNoTo12} shows that positive Sasakian structures and toric Sasakian structures are $\cals$-stable.
 Building on results of Nozawa \cite{Noz14} we obtain the first main result of this paper:

 \begin{theorem} Let $(M,\cals)$ be a Sasaki manifold with vanishing first Betti number and such that the basic Hodge numbers satisfy $h^{0,2}_B=h^{2,0}_B=0$.
 Then $\cals$ is $\cals$-stable. \end{theorem}